classmodel/class-web/packages/class/README.md

 # To read from stdin use
 cat config.json | pnpx @classmodel/class -
 ```
+If you do not have `pnpx` installed you can use `npx` instead.

 In development use `pnpx tsx src/cli.ts ./config.json`.

-To use the reference configuration of a experiment downloaded from the web application use.
+To use the reference configuration of a experiment downloaded from the web application extract it with [jq](https://stedolan.github.io/jq/) using

 ```shell
 jq .reference < ~/Downloads/class-MyExperiment.json  > config.json